 - Low to Moderate Risk

 Earlier, there were just 5 categories.
 The additional ‘Very High’ Risk category has been introduced in this revamp.

 The revised guidelines for the new risk-o-meter tool will have to be adopted latest by 1st January 2021.

-The Risk-o-meter will be evaluated on a monthly basis and Mutual Funds/AMCs will have to disclose the Risk-o-meter along with appropriate portfolio disclosures for all their schemes on their respective website and on AMFI website within 10 days from the close of each month.
-The fund houses will also have to disclose the risk level of schemes as on 31st March 31 every year, along with the number of times the risk level has changed over the year.
+The Risk-o-meter will be evaluated on a monthly basis and Mutual Funds/AMCs will have to disclose the Risk-o-meter along with appropriate portfolio disclosures for all their schemes on their respective website and on the AMFI website within 10 days from the close of each month.
+The fund houses will also have to disclose the risk level of schemes as of 31st March 31 every year, along with the number of times the risk level has changed over the year.
 That is, funds will have to track and publish the history of scheme Riskometer changes every year.

-Any changes in Riskometer for a particular scheme will have to be mandatorily be communicated to the existing investors.
-But it is important to note that any change in a scheme’s risk-o-meter won’t be considered as a change in the fundamental attribute of a scheme.
+Any changes in Riskometer for a particular scheme will have to be mandatorily communicated to the existing investors.
+But it is important to note that any change in a scheme’s risk-o-meter won’t be considered a change in the fundamental attribute of a scheme.

-Apart from the introduction of the 6th Risk level of ‘Very High’, the new framework takes a more comprehensive and detailed look at scheme portfolio to assign risk badges to various schemes.
+Apart from the introduction of the 6th Risk level of ‘Very High’, the new framework takes a more comprehensive and detailed look at the scheme portfolio to assign risk badges to various schemes.
 And this is a good thing when compared to the old method of rating the risks of the schemes.
 Since many useful changes have been introduced, the Riskometer will now provide a comparatively better distinguishment of risks between various funds within and across mutual fund categories.

 How exactly will risk-o-meter assess risk for mutual funds?

 Various detailed parameters have been defined and a new scoring system has been introduced for this.
 So Let’s look at the guidelines in a bit more detail.